tvmlabs/tvm-sdk/tvm_cli/README.md

 `--confirms <confirms_cnt>` - option that sets required number of confirmations.
 If not specified, is set to 1.

-`--local <local_giver_value>` - value that should be transferred from the local giver if wallet is deployed onto the Node SE (in VMSHELLs).
+`--local <local_giver_value>` - value that should be transferred from the local giver if wallet is deployed onto the Node SE (in nanovmshells).

 `--keys <path_to_keys_or_seed_phrase>` - path to the wallet key file or the corresponding seed phrase in quotes.